deavid/unhaunter/README.md

 ## Evidences

-* Freezing temps: Termometer.
+* Freezing temps: Thermometer.
 The room that the ghost frequents can go below zero.
 Be warned that lights heat up the room and open doors will leak air outside.
 These factors limit your ability to read freezing temps.